fastuuid/fastuuid/README.rst

 FastUUID is a library which provides CPython bindings to Rust's UUID library.

 The provided API is exactly as Python's builtin UUID class.
+The supported UUID versions are v1, v3, v4, v5, and v7.

 It is supported on Python 3.8, 3.9, 3.10, 3.11, 3.12, & 3.13.